OneMotoring

 Waived

-Motor insurance covering the entire road tax period.
-The insurance must cover third-party liability for deaths and bodily injury.
+Insurance Coverage Motor insurance covering the entire road tax period.
+The insurance must cover third-party liability for deaths and bodily injuries.
+Motor insurance coverage when vehicles are in use.
+The insurance must cover third-party liability for deaths and bodily injuries.

 Inspection

-Your vehicle need not go for periodic inspection and its registration number plates will not need to be inspected.
+Your vehicle need not be sent for periodic inspection and its registration number plates will not need to be inspected unless being sealed or for breaking of seal.

 Conditions